A Predictive Flexibility Aggregation Method for Low Voltage Distribution System Control: Control Strategy Overview

-In real-time, the parameters of the generic MPO are particularized to the current forecast, through the cost-to-go function, and current measurements.
-Fixing the values of these uncertain parameters in the MPO solution allows to express the instantaneous flexibility and corresponding cost functions in terms of active and reactive power exchanges with the grid.
-With this information from all network nodes, the central controller computes the optimal setpoints for every node in the network.
-Finally, the optimal nodal setpoints can be disaggregated among local assets.\\
+The function estimating the cost of the system’s energy state at the end of the current market period is obtained from an operational planning problem formulated as a second MPO.
+This problem employs day-ahead forecasts of photovoltaic production, load, and electricity prices to compute the cost function, relative to the system’s energy state, by minimizing the total energy cost over the horizon.
+Building on the approaches in \cite{value_fct_Jonathan} and \cite{value_fct_kumar}, we propose using this function to propagate information from operational planning to the real-time optimization stage.
+In this formulation, the end of the current market period corresponds to the start of the OP stage, and these two terms are used interchangeably hereafter.

-Initial efforts in designing the proposed control strategy have been presented in our previous work \cite{Powertech2025}.
-To ensure clarity and self-containment, the full model is restated in the following sections.
-In this paper, we propose a formulation that considers only photovoltaic and batteries, and future work will extend the concept to other devices.
+Every $\Delta \tau_t$, the local controllers incorporate the operational planning information and real-time measurements by particularizing the corresponding parameters in the solution of the offline MPO problem.
+Fixing the values of these parameters allows to express the instantaneous flexibility and corresponding value function in terms of active and reactive power exchanges with the grid.
+This step can be interpreted as projecting the offline solution onto the $PQ$ plane.
+Using information from all network nodes, the central controller computes the optimal setpoints for each node to minimize the cost of activating flexibility while ensuring safe grid operation.
+Finally, these setpoints are disaggregated among residential assets using the solution of the offline problem.